-HST.535 Principles and Practice of Tissue Engineering and Regenerative Medicine (TERM)
+HST.535 Tissue Engineering and Regenerative Medicine

-This class counts for a total of 8 credits.
-This is a graduate-level class.
+This class counts for a total of 12 credits.

 © Copyright 2015 Yasyf Mohamedali